arorahallmundar/final-project/who.markdown

 The bar chart below makes this pattern immediately clear:
 ![Bar chart gender](/assets/fig1.png)

-*Figure 1: Gender Breakdown of Perpetrators and Victims*
+*Figure 1: Gender Breakdown of Perpetrators and Victims !BREYTA Í NÝTT!*

 ### Gender patterns
 To go a step further, we looked at **how the genders of shooters and victims interact**.